 As your baby grows, so does their curiosity about the world around them.
 So babywearing in the facing-out position or on your back allows your little one to explore their surroundings while remaining safely and reassuringly close to you.

-- AND HELP WHEN LITTLE TUMMIES ARE UPSET!
+6. HELP WHEN LITTLE TUMMIES ARE UPSET

-Colicky babies tend to affect the whole family.
-Babywearing in a baby carrier can soothe the discomfort, since your baby is carried in an upright position.
+If you have a colicky baby, babywearing might help.
+Carrying your baby in a baby carrier can soothe the discomfort, since your baby is carried in an upright position.